riscv/riscv-isa-manual/README.md

 ## Images not rendered for EPUB files

-If the eBook reader does not support embedded images, uncomment `:data-uri:` lines in `src/riscv-privileged.adoc` and `src/riscv-unprivileged.adoc`.
+If the eBook reader does not support embedded images, uncomment `:data-uri:` line in `src/riscv-spec.adoc`.

 ### Known devices that cannot handle embedded images